 Henry Ford/WSU Neurology residency program is an ACGME accredited 4 year categorical neurology training program; with 6 residents in each year of training.
 We have a diverse group of exceptional residents from both U.S. and international medical schools with a wide array of interests.

 The Department of Neurology provides primary neurology care in Southeast Michigan.
 We are a tertiary care referral center for the region.
 Our main campus is an urban center serving a diverse patient population.
 This is where the majority of time is spent during residency.
+Our program, as well as the entirety of Henry Ford Health, is committed to providing a work environment and culture that maximizes the professional growth of employees and meets the health care needs of the diverse communities that we serve.
+It is our mission to create an inclusive environment for all trainees that embraces diversity in all forms including, but not limited to: race/ethnicity, gender, primary language spoken, age, sexuality, disability status, culture or religious affiliation.
+We envision an inclusive culture, engaging in best practices that focus on the mission-driven systematic recruitment and retention of diverse individuals at Henry Ford Hospital, thus creating a physician workforce that is reflective of and responsive to the population that is served by Henry Ford Hospital.
+Fundamental of this vision is shared accountability and allyship for social justice.
 In addition to this a number of subspecialty clinics are offered at our community hospital in West Bloomfield; which exposes residents to patients with a different socioeconomic status.
 Child neurology rotations are completed both at HFH main campus and Children's hospital.

 Mission and Vision